binaryphile/init.bash/README.md

 Settings
 --------

-The settings folders contains your actual settings.
+The settings folder contains your actual settings.
 It's broken into several files.

 General settings files are loaded after app-specific ones, in case an